Dick Jorgensen

-Early years
+Early life

 Born and raised in Neenah, Wisconsin, southwest of Green Bay, Jorgensen was a three-sport athlete at Neenah High School, where he starred in football and tennis.
 His primary sport was basketball, played under longtime head coach Ole Jorgensen (1904–1988), his father.
 His mother Edith also worked at the school, as a physical education teacher.
 In Jorgensen's senior year in 1952, Neenah advanced to the state semifinals in basketball. and he was selected for the all-state team.

 A 6 ft shooting guard, Jorgensen played college basketball in the Big Ten Conference at the University of Wisconsin in Madison under hall of fame head coach Bud Foster.
 He was captain of the Badgers his senior year in 1956, graduated and served two years in the U.S. Navy, and married Adlon Dohme in 1959.

 NFL official

 After five seasons officiating high school and small college football, Jorgensen began his NFL career in 1968 as a line judge.
 He was promoted to referee three years later in 1971 when his crew chief from 1970, George Rennix, retired.

 In the NFL, Jorgensen was assigned to 12 post-season games, including four conference championship games and Super Bowl XXIV (he was the alternate referee for Super Bowl XV).
 On the field, Jorgensen wore uniform number 60 for the majority of his career (he wore number 6 from 1979–81, when officials were numbered separately by position).

 Known for his poise as a referee in the 1970s and 1980s, one incident summarized his presence and is often replayed in highlights.
 While approaching a fourth quarter scuffle during a Monday night game in November 1983, Jorgensen was inadvertently struck in the mouth by an elbow from Detroit Lions guard Larry Lee, who swung at New York Giants linebacker Lawrence Taylor.
-The blow caused a cut which required a stitch, but the unflappable Jorgensen calmly proceeded, called a penalty and ejected Lee.
+The blow caused a cut which required a stitch, but Jorgensen proceeded with the game after calling a penalty and ejecting Lee.